 My couch is currently residing in my brother’s flat near Shoreditch so let me know if you need a place to crash in London!

-Best budget accommodation website for: sleeping with a local and paying them
+Best for: sleeping with a local and paying them

 Like couch surfing, except you pay money, Airbnb is another internet booking success story.
 There are plenty of properties available in over 190 countries so you don’t need to worry about location.
 In fact, I tracked down a beautiful plantation home to stay in for under $50 a night on an obscure Hawaiian island when the only other alternatives were two competing Four Seasons Hotels (still can’t figure that one out).